chethanhn29/Data-science-ML-and-DL-Resources/Interview_preparation/LLM/LLM_Finetuning_methods.md

 - **Bias in Training:** Susceptibility to biases, especially in complex questions.
 - **Scalability:** Time and resource-intensive process due to human input dependency.

+## Key Points for Quick Revision: Fine-Tuning Language Models

+1. **Purpose of Fine-Tuning:**
+   - LLMs are versatile for various language tasks, but your application may require a specific task.
+   - Fine-tuning pre-trained models can enhance performance on the desired task.

+2. **Example of Fine-Tuning:**
+   - For instance, improving summarization using a dedicated dataset for that task.
+   - Remarkably, good results often achieved with just 500-1,000 examples, despite the model's extensive pre-training.

+3. **Catastrophic Forgetting:**
+   - Potential downside: Full fine-tuning modifies original LLM weights.
+   - This may lead to catastrophic forgetting, affecting performance on tasks the model previously excelled at.

+4. **Illustrative Scenario:**
+   - Before fine-tuning, the model correctly identified named entities (e.g., "Charlie" as a cat's name).
+   - After fine-tuning, the model may forget this task, causing confusion and displaying behaviors related to the new task.

+5. **Mitigating Catastrophic Forgetting:**
+   - **Assessment:** Evaluate if catastrophic forgetting impacts your use case.
+   - **Multitask Fine-Tuning:** Fine-tune on multiple tasks simultaneously, requiring more data and compute (50-100,000 examples).

+6. **Parameter Efficient Fine-Tuning (PEFT):**
+   - **Definition:** A technique preserving most pre-trained weights, training only task-specific adapter layers and parameters.
+   - **Advantage:** Greater robustness to catastrophic forgetting.
+   - **Active Research Area:** Ongoing exploration in the field.

+7. **Upcoming Topic: Multitask Fine-Tuning:**
+   - Requires fine-tuning on multiple tasks concurrently.
+   - Demands more data and compute resources (50-100,000 examples).

+8. **Conclusion:**
+   - Different fine-tuning approaches suit different needs.
+   - PEFT is promising for avoiding catastrophic forgetting and maintaining general capabilities.

+*Note: Ensure to understand the concepts of fine-tuning, catastrophic forgetting, multitask fine-tuning, and PEFT for a comprehensive overview.*

+## Concise Explanation

+1. **Fine-Tuning:**
+   - **Purpose:** Adapting a pre-trained language model (LLM) for a specific task.
+   - **Example:** Enhancing summarization using a dedicated dataset.
+   - **Result:** Good performance often achieved with a small number of task-specific examples.

+2. **Catastrophic Forgetting:**
+   - **Issue:** Occurs during fine-tuning when modifying LLM weights for a specific task.
+   - **Consequence:** May degrade performance on tasks the model previously excelled at.
+   - **Example:** Forgetting named entity recognition after fine-tuning for summarization.

+3. **Multitask Fine-Tuning:**
+   - **Objective:** Fine-tune on multiple tasks simultaneously.
+   - **Requirement:** Larger dataset (50-100,000 examples) and more computing resources.
+   - **Consideration:** Ensures the model maintains its generalized capabilities across tasks.

+4. **Parameter Efficient Fine-Tuning (PEFT):**
+   - **Approach:** Preserves most pre-trained LLM weights.
+   - **Implementation:** Trains only a small number of task-specific adapter layers and parameters.
+   - **Advantage:** Greater resistance to catastrophic forgetting.
+   - **Current Status:** An active area of research.

+In summary, fine-tuning customizes a model for a specific task, but it may lead to catastrophic forgetting.
+Multitask fine-tuning addresses this by training on multiple tasks simultaneously, while PEFT is a technique preserving pre-trained weights for better robustness.
+Understanding these concepts provides a comprehensive overview of optimizing language models for specific applications.